 Buying a car from us at Kvdcars is just as safe as buying a new one.
 All cars have of course undergone our KVD test – a standardised vehicle test performed by our professional technicians.
-The car is tested at more than 170 points and is also test-driven approximately 10 km during the test.
+The car is tested at more than 170 points and also test-driven during the test.

 Our business concept ensures that the person buying a used car does not have to prepare for unforeseen costs but rather knows the actual condition of the car when buying it.
 We see to it that both seller and buyer get a good car deal and we neither embellish nor undersell the car in its presentation and advertisement.

-During the vehicle test, the car is tested at 170 points.
+During the vehicle test, the car is tested on 170 points.
 These are divided into the following five categories:

-The judgment of the car’s condition in each category is specified in the car’s presentation.
-If there is a remark, this is also presented under “See remark”, with text and sometimes an image.
+If there is a remark, this is presented under “See comment”, with text and sometimes an image.
 In this way, you as the buyer can decide if you think it is something to consider before bidding.

 Tread depth is measures and noted